-Commencing a postural strengthening and stretching program as advised by one of the osteopaths or physiotherapist at Premier Health Partners.
+Commencing a postural strengthening and stretching program as advised by one of the Osteopaths at Premier Health Partners.

 Rest for aggravating activity (no prolonged sitting/slouching).

 Placing a lumbar roll behind your back while sitting, we recommend placing it vertically between the shoulder blades.

-Your osteopath or physiotherapist may also recommend Massage Therapy to assist in the management of your pain and stiffness.
+Your Osteopath may also recommend Massage Therapy to assist in the management of your pain and stiffness.